neogeographica/gameserver_scripts/README.md

 Init scripts are useful if you want to autostart one or more servers when the host boots up, and stop servers nicely on host shutdown.
 (I won't go into details about configuring init scripts here; that's generic Debian/Linux behavior that is documented in plenty of other spots.)

 Even if you don't want that behavior, init scripts can also be invoked manually to stop/start/restart servers and check whether a server is running, and they will refuse to start a particular server if it is already running.
 Servers run through these init scripts will be run as background "daemon" processes, so they don't tie up a terminal window.
-Init scripts might also provide a nice hook to use with Webmin although I haven't investigated that yet.
+Init scripts also provide a nice hook to use with Webmin.

 __\* ! \*__ Currently if you try to start a server when it is already running, the script will just silently do nothing.
 It would be better to have it print a warning.